 On October 15, 2021, we entered into a five-year \$200 million unsecured revolving credit facility (as amended, the "Credit Facility").
 Borrowings under the Credit Facility may be used by the Company for general corporate purposes.
 We may increase the size of the facility, either in the form of additional revolving commitments or new term loans, subject to the discretion of each lender to participate in such an increase, up to an additional amount of \$100 million.
 The Credit Facility will mature on October 15, 2026 and provides us the ability to extend the maturity date for two additional one-year periods, subject to the satisfaction of customary conditions.
-As of July 27, 2024, we have no borrowings outstanding under the Credit Facility.
+As of October 26, 2024, we have no borrowings outstanding under the Credit Facility.

 The Credit Facility contains certain restrictive loan covenants, including, among others, financial covenants requiring a maximum consolidated net lease adjusted leverage ratio and a minimum consolidated fixed charge coverage ratio, as well as customary covenants limiting our ability to incur indebtedness, grant liens, make acquisitions, merge or consolidate, and dispose of certain assets.
-As of July 27, 2024, we were in compliance with our financial covenants under the Credit Facility.
+As of October 26, 2024, we were in compliance with our financial covenants under the Credit Facility.
 We believe our cash and cash equivalents, short-term investments, and cash from operations, in addition to our available Credit Facility, will provide adequate liquidity for our business operations over the next 12 months.

-During the first quarter of fiscal 2025, net cash used for financing activities was \$34.3 million, an increase of \$14.4 million compared with the same period a year ago, primarily due to higher share repurchases, partially offset by proceeds from exercised stock options.
+During the first six months of fiscal 2025, net cash used for financing activities was \$61.7 million, an increase of \$17.8 million compared with the same period a year ago, primarily due to higher share repurchases, partially offset by proceeds from exercised stock options.
+In addition, our cash used for financing activities in fiscal 2024 included holdback payments of \$5.0 million for a prior period acquisition.
 Cash used for financing activities in fiscal 2025 included the following:

-• Our board of directors has authorized the repurchase of company stock and we spent \$33.7 million in the first quarter of fiscal 2025 to repurchase 0.9 million shares.
-As of July 27, 2024, 4.7 million shares remained available for repurchase pursuant to this authorization.
-With the operating cash flows we anticipate generating in fiscal 2025, we expect to continue repurchasing Company stock subject to market conditions and other factors as deemed relevant by our board of directors.
+• Our board of directors has authorized the repurchase of company stock and we spent \$53.1 million in the first six months of fiscal 2025 to repurchase 1.4 million shares.
+As of October 26, 2024, 4.3 million shares remained available for repurchase pursuant to this authorization.
+With the operating cash flows we anticipate generating in fiscal 2025, we

-- Cash paid to our shareholders in quarterly dividends was \$8.4 million.
+- expect to continue repurchasing Company stock subject to market conditions and other factors as deemed relevant by our board of directors. - Cash paid to our shareholders in quarterly dividends was \$16.7 million.
 Our board of directors has sole authority to determine if and when we will declare future dividends and on what terms.
-We expect the board to continue declaring regular quarterly cash dividends for the foreseeable future, but it may discontinue doing so at any time at the board's discretion. - Proceeds from exercised stock options, net of stock issued and taxes withheld as part of our employee benefit plans, was \$7.9 million.
+We expect the board to continue declaring regular quarterly cash dividends for the foreseeable future, but it may discontinue doing so at any time at the board's discretion. - Proceeds from exercised stock options, net of stock issued and taxes withheld as part of our employee benefit plans, were \$9.9 million.